Construction Projects Management – Getting It Right

 Source: https://www.kpmg.com/BE/en/IssuesAndInsights/ArticlesPublications/Documents/avoiding-major-project-failure.pdf

 Construction projects are complex endeavours that have a high probability of failure without proper construction execution planning, coordination and control.
 Construction Management, when done correctly, employs a structured approach of processes and procedures to measure and document progress, which is essential in terms of cost and schedule management for determining project performance.
-However, there are many other aspects to project construction management other than functioning within what used to be known as the triple constraint of scope, time, and cost; with the contemporary exemplar assimilated with quality as a core consideration.
-Construction, and especially pipeline construction management, has in addition to the old paradigm, other equally important constraints that have to be well-managed in order to achieve a favourable project outcome.
-These include Stakeholders, Health, Safety, and Environment, Resources, and Client Satisfaction but Regulatory Authorities and many other influences may have a positive or negative impact to project success.
+However, there are many other aspects to project construction management other than functioning within what was known as the triple constraint of scope, time, and cost, with the contemporary exemplar assimilated with quality as a core consideration.
+Construction, especially pipeline construction management, has, in addition to the old paradigm, other equally important constraints that must be well-managed to achieve a favourable project outcome.
+These include Stakeholders, Health, Safety and Environment, Resources, and Client Satisfaction.

 Figure 2: Constraint Model – Construction Projects

-Obviously, processes and procedures do not guarantee realization of project objectives on their own but if coordination and control practices are not implemented in a systematic manner, which invariably they are not because of a lack of project management experience, then it easy to understand why decision-making and communication qualities of project management teams is also poor.
+Processes and procedures do not guarantee the realisation of project objectives.
+Still, suppose coordination and control practices are not implemented systematically, which invariably they are not because of a lack of project management experience.
+In that case, it is easy to understand why project management teams' decision-making and communication qualities are also poor.
 I have included a model that demonstrates the convolution of communication channels necessary for good project management.
-Communication has to be implemented along upward, downward and lateral channels to ensure correct information flow as illustrated in Figure 3:
+Communication has to be implemented along upward, downward, and lateral channels to ensure correct information flow, as illustrated in Figure 3:

 Figure 3: Project Communication Channels